 The Chinook breed was created by Arthur Walden to be an American sled dog breed.
 Named for the founding sire, the original Chinook was a mix of sled dog and mastiff.
 The Chinook is the state dog of New Hampshire.
 Recognized by the AKC in 2013.

 This clever, nimble little dog is positively dashing.
 The Lundehund is a rare breed with some fascinating quirks, including six toes on each foot and the ability to tip its head backward until it touches the spine.
 No, really.
 It’s one of the qualities that makes them great at hunting puffins in the cold north.
 Added to the AKC in 2018.

 Pronounced “Sloo-ghee,” the Sloughi is also known as the Arabian greyhound.
 This rare and elegant sighthound originates from the northern part of Africa and comes in three different colors and four unique markings.
 This dog is loyal to its people but known to be standoffish with strangers.
 Recognized by the AKC in 2016.

 For more photos and an in-depth look at all of the AKC’s dog breeds, check out the Encyclopedia of Dog Breeds.

 These adorable, distinctive breeds are pretty rare, which accounts for their lack of popularity more than anything else, of course.
 But if you’re lucky enough to come across one of these breeds, who knows?
-You might just have the perfect new family member on your hands.
+You might just fall in love.